C-Suite Communications Skills: Exploring Authentic Leadership

 In the workplace, we primarily interact with people.

-This means that in order to excel, we must be familiar operating in human terrain – the terrain of emotion and instinctive response.
+This means that in order to excel, we must be familiar with operating in human terrain — the terrain of emotion and instinctive response.

-Emotional intelligence indicates a person’s degree of comfort with understanding and navigating their own and other peoples’ emotional and instinctive responses.
+Emotional intelligence indicates a person’s degree of comfort with understanding and navigating their own and other people’s emotional and instinctive responses.

 The Authentic Leader has considerably developed emotional intelligence.

-This emotional intelligence lies at the heart of effective c-suite communications skills.
+This emotional intelligence lies at the heart of effective C-suite communications skills.

 Non-Verbal Communications Matter… Tremendously